 The Early Years

-Karyn grew up in the small town of Virginia in the Free State province where she completed her schooling.
-Art as a subject was not part of the curriculum and deciding that art would not be a suitable career to pursue, she therefore has no formal qualifications in art.
-Karyn has a Bachelor of Social Science degree from the University of Natal (Pietermaritzburg) and an Advanced Diploma in Labour Law (Rand Afrikaans University – now University of Johannesburg).
-Her passion for her art was kept alive by drawing regularly and completing several commissions.
+I grew up in Virginia, a small Free State town in South Africa, where I completed my schooling.
+Art as a subject was not part of the curriculum and so I have no formal qualifications in art.
+Although I studied a Bachelor of Social Science degree from the University of Natal (Pietermaritzburg) and an Advanced Diploma in Labour Law (Rand Afrikaans University – now University of Johannesburg), my passion for art was kept alive by drawing regularly and completing several commissions.

 The Definitive Turn toward Her Passion for Art

-Karyn Wiggill moved to Johannesburg and worked in the Human Resources field for seven years and it was during this period that she received informal oil painting lessons from Nuccia Taylor.
-(Ms. Taylor was commissioned to paint the portrait of Gen. Jan Smuts, which hangs in a gallery in London.)
+I moved to Johannesburg and worked in the Human Resources field for seven years and it was during this period that I received informal oil painting lessons from Nuccia de Paoli (Nuccia was commissioned to paint the portrait of Gen. Jan Smuts, which hangs in a gallery in London.)

 A Love for Detail and Traditional Miniature Fine Art

-Due to her love of rendering detail and realistic work, Karyn was encouraged to try traditional miniature fine art*.
-She joined the Miniature Art Society of South Africa (MASSA) and working almost exclusively in pencil, exhibited at their annual exhibition at Hyde Park Corner, Johannesburg.
-Exhibiting for the first time, she obtained one of the Highly Commended Awards.
-She has exhibited at all their subsequent exhibitions and has obtained a further 4 Highly Commended Awards.
-(See Meritorious).
-In 2013 one of these awards was voted as “Best on Show” by the public.
-She currently assists the judging panel for their annual exhibition selection process.
+Due to my love of rendering detail and realistic work, I was encouraged to try traditional miniature fine art*.
+I joined the Miniature Art Society of South Africa (MASSA) and working almost exclusively in pencil, exhibited at their annual exhibition at Hyde Park Corner, Johannesburg.
+Exhibiting for the first time, I obtained one of the Highly Commended Awards.
+I have exhibited at all their subsequent exhibitions and obtained further Highly Commended Awards.
+In 2013, one of my works was voted “Best on Show” by the public.
+I currently assist the judging panel for their annual exhibition selection process.
+I regularly enter works internationally.

 * “Miniature art has been in existence for centuries tracing its heritage back to the illustrated manuscripts of scribes in the Far East and Europe prior to the 15th century.
 Subjects should be rendered one-sixth their life-size or smaller.
 Foremost in importance in contemporary miniature art is the highly skilled and painstaking techniques should be evident upon viewing the artwork.
 This is often described as the work should hold up well under magnification”.
 (Association of Miniature Artists).